© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bedwas Churchyard Cross is a scheduled monument protected by Cadw under reference MM143.
 View the official record →

-Bedwas Churchyard Cross is a medieval cross monument located in the churchyard at Bedwas in Caerphilly, Wales.
+Bedwas Churchyard Cross is a medieval stone cross located in the churchyard of Bedwas in Caerphilly County Borough, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM143.

 Bedwas Churchyard Cross dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bedwas Churchyard Cross is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM143.